 Step 1: Personas -- For Polyvore we did a survey of women 13-35, clustered/analyzed the data, and created 5 personas of female shoppers.
 We worked super hard to make the personas simple and easy to understand.
 Each was boiled down to a picture, a few stats, her key drivers & motivations, and what behaviors she would exhibit.
 Then we said we chose which 3 of the 5 personas we wanted to tackle because you can't solve for everyone.
 Example: The Social Shopper who is 13-25 for whom style is about self-expression and sharing her knowledge with others.

-Step 2: Product strategy -- Given the 3 users we were targeting, we identified common pain points and needs and desires.
+Step 2: Product strategy -- Given the 3 users we were targeting, we identified common pain points, needs, and desires.
 Then we thought about how to solve them using How Might We questions.
 Example, "How might we make it easy for the Social Shopper to express her style in a simple way?"
-We'd brainstorm and usually a bunch of themes/solutions would fall out.
+We'd brainstorm and usually, a bunch of themes/solutions would fall out.

 What was the methodology that you used in the process of narrowing down your target persona from 5 to 3?